 The routes in the east, including the coastal route to the city via Evans Bay Parade, are a key part of a planned citywide network and the city’s cycleways programme.

 The programme was independently reviewed by consultants Morrison Low at the request of the NZ Transport Agency, then reconfirmed by Councillors in August 2016.
-In December 2016, following last year’s local body election, the newly elected Council considered and again confirmed the cycleways programme.
-This included the roads and routes where changes are now being proposed.
+In December 2016, following the local body elections, the newly elected Council considered and again confirmed the cycleways programme.
+This included the roads and routes where changes are proposed.

-The three eastern suburbs community working groups all met at least five times between April and July.
-During these two to three-hour evening workshops they worked together to look at the Council and Government’s investment objectives for the funding on offer, developed their own community objectives, and came up with a long list of possible options.
+The three eastern suburbs community working groups all met at least five times between April and July 2017.
+During these two- to three-hour evening workshops they worked together to look at the Council's and Government’s investment objectives for the funding on offer, developed their own community objectives, and came up with a long list of possible options.